Think2SQL: Reinforce LLM Reasoning Capabilities for Text2SQL: Prompt used for training

-\stitle{Prompt Template.} The model is trained with a multi-block prompt structure (~\cref{fig:training_prompt}).
-A \texttt{system} message primes the model to reason privately between \verb|<reasoning>| \dots \verb|</reasoning>| tags and to surface only executable SQL within \verb|<answer>| tags.
-The \texttt{user} turn provides comprehensive context, including the natural-language question, evidence, and database schema, ensuring that all necessary tokens for generation are present in a single prompt.
-For SFT initialization, the model is teacher-forced on both latent reasoning and the final SQL output, establishing a structural contract that simplifies reward parsing during subsequent RL stages.
+The template in Fig.~\ref{fig:training_prompt} encodes the supervision signal in three blocks.
+A \texttt{system} message first primes Qwen2.5-Coder-Instruct to reason privately between \verb|<think>|…\verb|</think>| tags and to surface only the executable SQL inside \verb|<answer>| tags.
+The \texttt{user} turn bundles the natural-language question, schema-clarifying evidence, and the database schema itself, guaranteeing that every token required for generation is present in a single prompt.
+During supervised fine-tuning we append an oracle reasoning trace plus the target query, so the model is teacher-forced on both latent reasoning and final output; at inference the identical skeleton is reused, maintaining a contract that simplifies reward computation in RLVR.